bbarg/sheets/LanguageReferenceManual.md

 The *Graphics Processing Unit* (GPU) was invented in 1999 as a single-chip processor that allowed the CPU to offload graphics-intensive tasks to a separate processor.
 Unlike the CPU, which is built to contain only a handful of cores but a lot of cache memory, a GPU has limited memory but hundreds of cores, which, thanks to very efficient context switching, allows it to handle thousands of threads concurrently without significantly degrading the performance of the CPU.
 In the past, GPUs were seen as a luxury reserved for video processing and computer gaming.
 However, because of the advent of larger screen displays and a greater demand for video, image and signal processing applications, GPUs are quickly becoming more mainstream.

-Although we are seeing more and more applications take advantage of the computational capabilities of the GPU, it is still very difficult to program for the GPU because of the many different types of GPU architectures and chip specific proprietary software. *Sheets* takes a high-level approach to programming on the GPU.
-By taking the basic concepts of parallelizability and repeatable mathematical operations, *Sheets* allows the user to write clean, concise code that takes advantage of a GPU's ability to handle large-vector data operations without having to worry about hardware specific implementations.
+Although we are seeing more and more applications take advantage of the computational capabilities of the GPU, it is still very difficult to program for the GPU because of the many different types of GPU architectures and chip specific proprietary software. *Sheets* empowers engineers to take a high-level approach to programming on the GPU.
+With syntax, semantics and program structure to help programmers run parallelizable algorithms on the GPU, *Sheets* is a hardware-portable language that allows users to leverage the GPU's ability to handle large-vector data operations without needing to worry about hardware specifications.
 It does so by compiling down into *OpenCL*, an open-source programming language that can run on a wide variety of GPUs.

 ##2.
 Types